xtanai/tdmstrobe/README.md

 * **Option D – Side-shield eyewear (“horse blinkers” idea):**
   Provide **IR-blocking safety glasses with side shields** for operators/visitors when emitters face forward.
 Choose eyewear rated for **near-IR attenuation** and ensure a snug fit to block off-axis light.

----

-## Roadmap

-coming soon.

----

-## License

-**Apache‑2.0** (code, firmware, docs).
-Hardware files: to be added; may use CERN‑OHL‑S.

----

-## Disclaimer

-Prototype hardware.
-Use at your own risk.
-Ensure eye‑safety and proper thermal design in all setups.